erwinkramer/otel-business/README.md

 > [OTel Baggage](https://opentelemetry.io/docs/concepts/signals/baggage/) keeps contextual information and [propagates](https://opentelemetry.io/docs/concepts/context-propagation/#propagation) the information (which currently has its limits, as explained at [the Caveats paragraph](#caveats)).
 Technically, on .NET Activities they are `Tags` and for .NET ILogger logs they will be set on `OpenTelemetry.Logs.LogRecord.Attributes`.
 For both they will end up in the [Custom properties](https://learn.microsoft.com/en-us/azure/azure-monitor/app/data-model-complete#custom-properties-1) column of their related Azure Monitor table (`requests` and `traces` respectively).

 Use `Baggage.SetBaggage()` to set business context information.
-This project makes sure that the baggage is continuously being set on business logs and business spans to make this information available in Azure Monitor.
+This project makes sure that the baggage is continuously being set on business logs, business spans and business span events to make this information available in Azure Monitor.

-Both log and span functions implicitly yield a `Business Trace` baggage key with the level (`Information`, `Error` etc.) als value.
+Log, span and span event functions implicitly yield a `Business Trace` baggage key with the level (`Information`, `Error` etc.) als value.

 ## Prerequisites